b-k-schneider/pyChuck/README.md

 But you will see some messages due to an attempt to start a second Chuck VM.
 You typically ignore these messages, stuff works o.k. anyway, mostly.

+To Do:

+There is no location independence.
+All the .ck files MUST be in the directory you're running Python from.
+Chuck doesn't have a search path mechanism that I know of.
+An environment variable "ChuckPath" which is a full system directory path to ONE directory with all the .ck files in it does the job for me.
+There is no search path other than the degenerate case of JUST ONE SINGLE DIRECTORY for now.
+If you don't have ChuckPath defined in your environment but you have the .ck files in the directory where you invoke Python, you should still be o.k.
+Later, I may extend ChuckPath to be a real search path as in a list of directories to be searched for Chuck scripts
 # pyChuck